 As her husband became more and more involved in politics, Eleanor wanted no part of it.
 First, as he became governor of New York and later the Secretary of the Navy.
 Then, FDR was diagnosed with infantile paralysis – Polio.
 Suddenly she was married to a crippled politician.

 She stuck by him, jumping into the role of “FDR’s Legs” as people called her.
 Going places he couldn’t, particularly on the ships and battlefields across the world to inspect the troops.
-She also went out into the US and mingled with people, as FDR could not.
+She also went out into the country and mingled with people, as FDR could not.
 FDR had developed a series of tactics designed to not let people see him as crippled with steel leg braces.
 He would only acknowledge his paralysis once in his long career, only a year or so before he died.

 When FDR wanted to spend almost their entire life savings to build a retreat in Georgia for polio victims, she objected, saying it would never recoup the money, but he did it anyway.
 It broke even.

 In 1918 she discovered that her husband was having a secret affair with Eleanor’s own social secretary, Lucy Mercer.
 She found out when she discovered love letters in Franklin’s suitcase after he returned from a trip overseas.

 Their relationship was all but over, however, FDR persuaded her to stay with him for political reasons.
 They began living separate lives in separate places and they were never intimate again.
 Franklin agreed to never see Lucy Mercer again.